 really nails the perennial question of violence and video games.
 With a diverse array of commentators from academe, the game industry, and the military, the film refreshingly bypasses the usual tired and distracting debates about whether games cause murder.
 What we get is a nuanced picture of how large swaths of commercial gaming culture normalize violence, a trend that has implications that range from a loss of everyday empathy to acceptance of an increasingly militarized world.
 I know of no other film that takes on these issues so expertly, directly, and artfully.
 After watching only the first ten minutes, I had already changed my plans to use it in class this semester."

 - Roger Stahl | Associate Professor of Communication Studies at the University of Georgia | Co-curator of TheVisionMachine.com

 is an excellent and fair presentation of the issues surrounding video game violence, in particular first person shooter games.
-The discussions are both stimulating and scholarly based, and the examples certainly keep ones attention.
-This is a controversial issue, but the film does an excellent job in presenting the research in a fair manner.
+The film does an excellent job in presenting the research in a fair manner.
 Joystick Warriors

 is a "must-see" for educators and others who want an overall view of the violent video game controversy.
 For both high school and college students this is a film which would lead to a good deal of classroom discussion."